-Smart marketers in 2020 are now acknowledging that apart from Twitter & Facebook, there is another social media channel – Pinterest.
+Smart marketers are now acknowledging that apart from Twitter & Facebook, there is another social media channel – Pinterest.
 It has a unique brand & content marketing potential.
 Evolved from being a place for DIY lovers & homeowners to be a powerful and influential social media platform.

 Startups, SMEs and big brands are marketing their products/services over Pinterest.
 We will talk about how to use Tailwind to better your Pinterest marketing game.